innolitics/django-utils-lib/README.md

 ## Installing and Using (as a library)

-While this repo is private, you can still install it in various projects by using the git origin as the source.
+While this project is not published on `pypi`, you can still install it in various projects by using the git origin as the source.

 For example, [with Poetry](https://python-poetry.org/docs/dependency-specification/#git-dependencies), you can use:

 ```bash
 poetry add git+https://github.com/innolitics/django-utils-lib.git#REFERENCE
 ```

-> [!WARNING]
-> Under the hood, your package manager needs to be able to authenticate against the git URL that you use.
-Locally, this should "Just Work", but in CI, you will need to give CI a token to access the repo (even if CI is running inside another `github.com/innolitics` repo).
->
-> For CI purposes, you can use a read-only [GitHub deploy key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys), as an easier alternative to managing PATs or fine-grained access tokens.

 ## Pytest plugin